SSIEK-unimelb/comp30019-proj/GDD.md

 1. Player: The protagonist - a brave adventurer determined to take the ancient treasure for themselves - you!

 2. Enemies: An evil army of goblins patrolling the tower and its riches.
 They are brutal killing machines, but not the sharpest tools in the shed...
-    * Regular Goblin: Henchmen of the king.
-Quick and dangerous, but can be outsmarted.
-Takes a backstab to murder.
+    * Goblin: Quick and dangerous, but can be outsmarted.
+Takes a backstab or crossbow arrow to murder.
-    * Boss Goblin: A huge, buff goblin with ample health.
-Impervious to the player's hits, the goblin king has to be defeated by leading him through various traps to outwit him.

 <p align="center">
   <img src="Images/Characters/goblin.gif" width="300">